ProjectLiminality/ProjectLiminalityMVP/RefactoringPlan.md

-# DreamCatcher Refactoring Battle Plan - Updated Status
+# ProjectLiminality Refactoring Battle Plan - Updated Status

 ## Objective
 Refactor the DreamNode and DreamNodeGrid components from Three.js-centric classes to React components, maintaining all existing functionality while improving code structure and React integration.

 ## Progress Summary
 As of the latest update, we have made significant progress on Phases 1 through 5 of the refactoring plan:
 1. Preparation: Completed
 2. File Restructuring: Completed
 3. DreamNode Refactoring: Mostly completed